Letaryat/CS2-Poor-BombsiteLimiter/README.md

 # CS2-Poor-BombsiteLimiter
-BombsiteLimiter for CS2.
+Bombsite Limiter for CS2.
 Main logic is based on [CS2_BombsitesRestrict](https://github.com/NockyCZ/CS2_BombsitesRestrict) with a few new functions.

 ## [🛠️] New functions
 - Plugin can draw lasers around bombsites to indicate players if the bombsite is open or closed.
+If both bombsites are disabled, laser will be not generated.
 - If PlacingMode is enabled, plugin will generate .json file for each map.
 Owners can create Entities / Props which will block way to get to the blocked bombsites.
 These props will spawn on Round Start if bombsite is blocked.

 ## [📌] Setup